susanmhutfless/Overuse-Index-Segal-et-al-Johns-Hopkins-University-ICD-10-Coding/code/sas/read_me_overuse_job_sequence.txt

           diligent administration of folders, naming, intent

   1   jhu_build_Claim_OP_ds_project_overuse.sas
-      - Takes Outpatient (OP) claims for STATE / YYYY and preps them with overuse logic and intention for use in downstream jobs
+      - Takes Outpatient (OP) claims for YYYY and preps them with overuse logic and intention for use in downstream jobs
         - this job should typically RUN before overuse_cohort_prep_logic_for_output.sas